531702902/Hourly-Day-ahead-Probabilistic-Solar-Irradiance-Forecasting-based-on-LSTM-and-Residual-Modeling/README.md

 # Hourly-Day-ahead-Probabilistic-Solar-Irradiance-Forecasting-based-on-LSTM-and-Residual-Modeling
-This project is mainly for others to reproduce the thesis work. wx_LSTM_shizhe.py used as a cross test. wx_LSTM_train.py and wx_LSTM_test.py are used to build LSTM residuals. wx_PI.py is used to construct Laplacian and Gaussian prediction intervals with different confidence levels.

 pre-data.rar contains the data downloaded from the midcdmz.nrel.gov/.
 Meanwhile,pre-data.rar has been normalized to [-1.1].

+This project is mainly for others to reproduce the thesis work. wx_LSTM_train.py and wx_LSTM_test.py are used to build LSTM residuals.
+RenewResult.py is used to construct Laplacian and Gaussian prediction intervals with different confidence levels.

+LSTMTrainerror.csv and LSTMTesterror.csv are the primary data of the thesis work.Laplace and Gaussian confidence intervals for different confidence levels can be constructed using LSTMTrainerror.csv, LSTMTesterror.csv, and RenewResult.py.